-The driver and passenger heated seats are provided by Sprinter, sent out to be recovered by Airstream to match the interior decor.
+The driver and passenger seats are provided by Sprinter, sent out to be recovered by Airstream to match the interior decor.

-The seat adjustment mechanism provided by Sprinter allows the seat to be moved forward or backward and swivel left or right.
-A release bar under the front of the seat is used to move the seat forward and backward.
-Pressing down on a handle centered under the front of the seats allows the seat to swivel.
-Return seat to full upright position before using swivel adjustment.
+The seat adjustment controls, located on the door panel, allow the seats to slide forward or backward and recline.
+Pressing down on the handle, centered under the front of the seats, allows the seat to swivel.
+Return the seat to the full upright position and slide forward before using the swivel adjustment.
 The heated seats are activated by dash-mounted switches.